johnjaysonlpz/docker-polyglot-lab/docker/README.md

 docker compose -f compose.prod.yml up -d
 ```

-Prometheus is configured identically to the integration environment.
+Prometheus and Grafana are configured similarly to the integration environment:
+- Prometheus scrapes all services
+- Grafana points at Prometheus as a datasource

 Stop: